twiessner/terraform-azure-devops-project/examples/simple/README.md

 This example acts as a standalone [Terraform](https://www.terraform.io) project that uses the module to manage a single use case.

 - Manage (create, update, delete) a single project
-- Customize the built-in Group `Contributors` to allow some git permissions
+- Customize the built-in Group `Contributors` to allow some git some permissions
   - ForcePush
   - CreateRepository
   - DeleteRepository
   - RenameRepository
+- Customize the built-in group `Contributors` to allow some project level permissions
+  -  DELETE

 > Note: customizing the permissions for built-in groups in Azure DevOps can help implement the principle of `least privilege`
 > because you can eliminate the need for the `Project Administrator` group.